MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md

 -   **Mac OS X 10.11** (El Capitan)

--   **Mac OS X 10.12** (macOS Sierra )
+-   **Mac OS X 10.12** (macOS Sierra)

 ##  Linux and UNIX servers
  You can manage Linux and UNIX servers with the Configuration Manager client for Linux and UNIX.

- The Linux and UNIX client installation packages are  are not supplied with the Configuration Manager media.
+ The Linux and UNIX client installation packages are not supplied with the Configuration Manager media.
 Download the **Clients for Additional Operating Systems** from the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkID=525184).
 In addition to client installation packages, the client download includes the script that manages the installation of the client on each computer.

 **Requirements and limitations:**